stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 date: 2019-09-11 15:20:58 +1000
 layout: blog
 title: "#stratapp is a consulting goldmine"
-sub_heading: 'Clients are in full control, but consultants get to rethink how they sell new work.
+sub_heading: 'Clients remain in full control.
+Consultants get to rethink how they sell new work.
 The big opportunity is on-selling, as #stratapp provides more insights than any other tech.'
 video_id: ''